What Is Latency in Online Music Collaboration (and How to Reduce It)

 They:

-- add aggressive buffering
+- add buffering

 - compress audio heavily